Drivers delayed as roadworks block two lanes of Hampshire motorway traffic

 Published 12th Aug 2023, 10:57 BST- 1 min read

-Traffic is building on the M27 Westbound in the Fareham area due to the blockage, caused by roadworks near Junction 11.
-According to the National Highways live traffic map, motorists are currently at a standstill in the area due to the congestion.
+Traffic built up on M27 Westbound in the Fareham area due to the blockage, caused by roadworks taking place near Junction 11.
+According to the National Highways live traffic map, the congestion has now been cleared and the lanes have been opened.